top of page

 Grow In Endurance

 Without growing in endurance, a successful Christian life is impossible.
 The Devil will attack us, tempt us and seek our destruction.
+Sometimes the Devil will use those closest to us to weaken us.
 When we first become Christians, our endurance may not be where it should be, but with faith and determination we can grow and be able to withstand the enemy.
-If it sounds like work, it is!
-(2 Timothy 2:15)
+If it sounds like work, it is (2 Timothy 2:15)!

 Run With Endurance